 Your page is probably targeting a pretty high competition keyword and there’s other pages that are simply outranking you and that is pushing your page down very far into the search results, so far that it makes no sense to look for it.

 So what can you do?
 Well first you need to discover what the rank of the keyword is.
-Here’s a good way to do this.
+Here’s a good way to check your website’s Google ranking.

 4) There is little to no content on the website.